chalatz/tours/pages/links/historical-sites/new-town.md

   - figures:
     - thumb: img/New_Town/mandraki_harbor_mod_small.jpg
       href: img/New_Town/mandraki_harbor_mod.jpg
-      alt: Mandraki Harbor, Rhodes shore excursions, Shore Excursions of Rhodes, Shore Excursions Greece Rhodes, Rhodes Shore Excursions
+      alt: Mandraki Harbor, Rhodes shore excursions
-      caption: Around the port, the Mandraki, we find the imposing buildings in neo-colonial and Italianate style, which lend grandeur to this part of the present-day town.
+      caption: Around the port "Mandraki", we find the imposing buildings in neo-colonial and Italianate style, which lend grandeur to this part of the present-day town.
     - thumb: img/New_Town/mandraki_harbor_2_mod_small.jpg